-To prevent discharge of the batteries when the engine in not running, some functions are automatically switched off if the batteries voltage drops below 24 volts for more than 30 seconds.
-The "BAT" telltale light blinks while this protection mode is active.
+To prevent discharge of the batteries when the engine in not running, some functions are automatically switched off if the battery voltage drops below 24 volts for more than 30 seconds.
+The "Battery Voltage Warning" pictogram will show on the DID.
 Set the ignition key to the OFF position and then turn the ignition key to the ON position to reactivate the functions for a period of 30 seconds before they switch off again.

 If a prolonged use of the functions with the engine not running is necessary, connect the battery to a charger.